2020 has presented many challenges to all schools in responding to the Coronavirus pandemic and maintaining effective education for our children.

 We recognise that remote settings vary significantly in context.
 This may mean that what works well with one type of student may not be suitable for other students.
 However, the principles below apply in many contexts, and some approaches have worked well with a wide variety of our students.

 The period since March 2020 has been one of great innovation in remote education at SMSJ.
-We have developed approach which we continue to develop, test and refine.
+We have developed an approach which we continue to develop, test and refine.
 We have also learnt from experience and innovated.
 Responding to parent, student and staff feedback will continue to inform and improve our provision.

 Despite the challenges, remote education has made a significant contribution to enabling our students to continue to learn and progress, and to mitigate any widening of the attainment gap for the disadvantaged.